K302 Third Year Korean

 |Class Attendance *||

-1. CLASS ATTENDANCE: More than 5 absences will result in one grade down, and more than 10 absences will result in two grade scales down from the actual score.
-No excuses will be allowed without a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.).
+1. CLASS ATTENDANCE: No excuses will be allowed without a written proof of inevitable circumstances (e.g. doctor's notes, police reports, parents' notes, performance schedule, job interview schedule, etc.).
 In any circumstances, no more than 5 excuses will be granted.
-A perfect attendance will be awarded with 4 days of attendance of extra-credits except for the number of excuses granted (slightly less than 1% of the total grade.)
+More than 10 absences will result in an automatic F. A perfect attendance will be awarded with 4 days of attendance of extra-credits except for the number of excuses granted (slightly less than 1% of the total grade.).

 3. CHAPTER QUIZZES: After each chapter is covered, there will be a chapter quiz.
 Chapter quiz will be based upon the textbook and web materials covered in the chapter.
 There will be no makeup exam unless a written proof for a justifiable reason is provided.

-5. HOMEWORK ASSIGNMENTS: Homework is expected to be turned in at the beginning of a class on the due date.
+5. ASSIGNMENTS: Mainly writing and speaking assignments will be reguarly given.
+All assignments should be turned in on time so the feedback from the instructor can be given in timely manner.
 Late homework must be submitted within a week from the due date.
 The maximum points for late homework will be 80% of the full marks.

 9. EXTRA CREDIT: Each participation in Korea-related events will earn 3 points toward participation scores up.